Describe simple experiments to show the production of electrostatic charges by friction and to show the detection of electrostatic charges

 Procedure

-Bring the negatively charged plastic rod close to the metal rod without touching it.
-Note the leaves' movement.
+Bring a negatively charged plastic rod close to the ball (no contact).
+Observe attraction.

 Explanation

-Bring a negatively charged plastic rod close to the pith ball without touching it.
-Observe the motion.
+Bring a negatively charged plastic rod close to each spoon without touching.
+Both will attract because of induction.

 Safety and Precautions